20 Fun Ways to Experience Christmas in Philadelphia

 Taqueria Amor in Manayunk always has something fun up its sleeve for the holidays, too.
 During its Grinch-themed pop-up, you can still get the delicious Mexican food the restaurant is known for, and you can try their Grinchy cocktails, too.
 If you play your cards right, you may run into the green man himself.

-Stag & Doe is a long-standing tradition in Chestnut Hill.
-November 30 and every Wednesday in December before Christmas, stores stay open late to allow for more shopping and there are special events throughout the neighborhood, including brass quartet performances.
-Look out for Santa who will be strolling Germantown Avenue.
+Every Wednesday between Thanksgiving and Christmas brings Stag & Doe nights.
+Stores in Chestnut Hill stay open late to allow for more shopping.
+There are also special events throughout the neighborhood, including brass quartet performances and appearances by Santa who will be strolling Germantown Avenue.

 Walk under the lights at LumiNature